 Fforest Fawr & Black Mountain

-West of the A470, this entire half of the national park is sparsely inhabited, without any towns of note.
-Fforest Fawr (Great Forest), once a Norman hunting ground, is now a Unesco geopark famous for its varied landscapes, ranging from bleak moorland to flower-flecked limestone pavement and lush wooded ravines choked with moss and greenery.
+The western half of Brecon Beacons National Park is sparsely inhabited and devoid of any towns of note.
+Fforest Fawr (Great Forest) was once a Norman hunting ground and is now a Unesco geopark (www.fforestfawrgeopark.org.uk), famed for its varied landscapes ranging from bleak moorland to flower-flecked limestone pavement and lush wooded ravines choked with moss and greenery.

 Merthyr Tydfil (Merthyr Tudful)